No Mercy (2004): Background

 No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2004 event was the seventh event under the No Mercy chronology and was held on October 3 at the Continental Airlines Arena in East Rutherford, New Jersey.
+The 2004 event was the seventh No Mercy and was held on October 3 at the Continental Airlines Arena in East Rutherford, New Jersey.
 Like the previous year, it featured wrestlers exclusively from the SmackDown! brand.

 Storylines

 The event featured eight professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots and storylines.
 Wrestlers portrayed either a villainous or fan favorite gimmick as they followed a series of events which generally built tension, leading to a wrestling match.
 All wrestlers were from the SmackDown! brand – a storyline division in which WWE assigned its employees to a different program, the other being Raw.

 The main event featured WWE Champion John "Bradshaw" Layfield (JBL) defending the title against The Undertaker in a Last Ride match.
-The buildup to the match began after SummerSlam, where JBL defeated Undertaker in a singles match via disqualification to retain his championship.
-On the August 19 episode of SmackDown!, JBL wore a neck brace, to signify that he was recuperating from a chokeslam that Undertaker gave him on top of his limo.
-On the August 26 episode of SmackDown!, Orlando Jordan, JBL's chief of staff, defended the WWE Championship for JBL against Undertaker.
-Undertaker won the match via disqualification following interference from JBL; as a result, JBL retained the title.
+The buildup to the match began after SummerSlam, where JBL defeated The Undertaker in a singles match via disqualification to retain his championship.
+On the August 19 episode of SmackDown!, JBL wore a neck brace, to signify that he was recuperating from a chokeslam that The Undertaker gave him on top of his limo.
+On the August 26 episode of SmackDown!, Orlando Jordan, JBL's chief of staff, defended the WWE Championship for JBL against The Undertaker.
+The Undertaker won the match via disqualification following interference from JBL; as a result, JBL retained the title.
 On the September 9 episode of SmackDown!, SmackDown!
-General Manager Theodore Long announced that Undertaker would get another opportunity for JBL's title at No Mercy in a Last Ride match.
+General Manager Theodore Long announced that The Undertaker would get another opportunity for JBL's title at No Mercy in a Last Ride match.